I-Am-Jakoby/Flipper-Zero-BadUSB/README.md

 I did this with the intention of making room for discord webhooks and dropbox tokens to fit in my one liners

-This is turn makes it so the user no longer has to host their own version of the script.
+This in turn makes it so the user no longer has to host their own version of the script.

 | Payloads                                                                                                        | Description                                                                                       | Plug'n'Play | Author      |